mindspore-ai/docs/tutorials/source_en/dataset/python_objects.md

 Directly iterating through the dataset object can obtain dictionary type data.
 When using an iterator to retrieve data, the data processing pipeline will attempt to convert all values inside `dict` objects to Tensor type (if `output_numpy` is set to `True`, it will be converted to NumPy arrays).

 Note that this step will be applied recursively to all values inside nested dictionaries as well as all elements inside lists and tuples.
 For those types that cannot be converted to Tensor/NumPy arrays (such as class objects), they will be passed directly to model.
-If model can not recognize these types, error will be raised.
+If model can not recognize these types, an error will be raised.

 Here is an example shows how to acquire `dict` data from pipeline.